U.S. Naval War College

 While on active duty, Colonel Gatchel served twice at the Naval War College in Newport, Rhode Island.
 Between 1981 and 1985 he was, in order, a student, a fellow on Strategic Studies Group II, and a faculty member of the Joint Military Operations Department.
 He returned to the War College in 1989 and chaired the department until his retirement in 1991.
 In 1998, he returned once again to the faculty of the Naval War College as a civilian professor of Joint Military Operations.
 In September 2008, he retired from active teaching and was designated a professor emeritus.

-He has written on a wide range of military and naval topics, and his articles have received awards from both the Marine Corps Gazette and the U.S. Naval Institute Proceedings.
+He wrote on a wide range of military and naval topics, and his articles received awards from both the Marine Corps Gazette and the U.S. Naval Institute Proceedings.
 In 1996, the Naval Institute Press published his first book, At the Water’s Edge: Defending against the Modern Amphibious Assault.
 In 1997, the Naval War College published his monograph, Eagles and Alligators: An Examination of the Command Relationships That Have Existed between Aircraft Carriers and Amphibious Forces during Amphibious Operations.
-He is working on a book on the evolution of infantry weapons and tactics.
+He also researched the evolution of infantry weapons and tactics.

-Colonel Gatchel has a B.S. in geological engineering from the University of Oklahoma and an M.S. in management from the Naval Postgraduate School.
-He currently serves as a trustee on the committee of management of the Anne S.K.
+Colonel Gatchel earned a B.S. in geological engineering from the University of Oklahoma and an M.S. in management from the Naval Postgraduate School.
+He served as a trustee on the committee of management of the Anne S.K.
 Brown Military Collection at Brown University.